 From: Paris Saint-Germain

-In addition to offering a robust, reliable presence in defence, he can also chip in at the other end, having registered two assists in 16 Ligue 1 outings for the French champions in 2019/20.
+In addition to offering a robust, reliable presence in defence, he can also chip in at the other end, having a direct hand in 12 goals in all competitions for the French champions the season before last.
 "Thomas is a player who has demonstrated his quality at the highest level in the Champions League and in the national team over a long time," said BVB sporting director Michael Zorc.
 "He'll really be of benefit to us with his experience."

 Eleven outings during the second half of the 2019/20 season on loan at Bundesliga 2 side Nuremberg were clearly enough to impress one of the league's promoted sides, VfB Stuttgart.
 As such, the Greece U21 international has joined the three-time Bundesliga champions on loan for their returning top-flight campaign.

 The move is one architected by former Dortmund head scout Sven Mislintat with Mavropanos, who made several appearances for Arsenal towards the end of both the 2017/18 and 2018/19 English Premier League campaigns, being no stranger to Stuttgart's sporting director, who previously served as the Gunners' head of recruitment.
 "We've known each other since our time at Arsenal, so I've been observing his development for a long time," Mislintat told the Stuttgart website.
 "Konstantinos is strong in the tackle, quick off the mark, and his ability and ambition are a very good match for us."